-Custom sail graphics aren’t just for sponsored racers; anyone—racer, cruiser or in-between—can have their favorite graphic or team logo put onto their sails, and it’s a whole lot less expensive than you realize.
-The Quantum service team dives into the options and what you need to know to make your sail your own.
+Custom sail graphics aren’t just for sponsored racers; anyone—racer, cruiser or in-between—can have their favorite graphic or team logo put onto their sails, and it’s much less expensive than you realize.
+The Quantum service team dives into the options and what you need to know to give your sail your own personal touch.

 As beautiful as a full set of crisp white sails are, there is something to be said for the added color and fun a cool graphic can add.
-With a number of different techniques, there are a lot of cool things you can do to your sail to help you make your sails your own.
+With a number of different techniques, there are many things you can do to your sail to help you make your sails your own.

 Generally sail graphics are more popular with racing teams putting their team name or sponsor logos on their sails.
 But today, it’s easy for anyone to get a custom graphic, whether it’s a family insignia, a team logo, or a cool graphic to go with your boat name.